bernasor/bernasor/README.md

 ## Education

-- [B.S. in Data Science, Artificial Intelligence]: [University of Science and Technology of Southern Philippines]
+- B.S. in Data Science, Artificial Intelligence: **University of Science and Technology of Southern Philippines**

 ## Research Interests